anyav77/e15/independent-study/README.md

     Installation failed, reverting ./composer.json to its original content.
     ```

 4. [laravel-video](https://github.com/imanghafoori1/laravel-video) package was released by imanghafoori1 in 2020.
 It seems to be limited to locally hosted videos.

 While early attempts to develop media streaming in Laravel reference issues with playback, in perticular with Google Chrome, laravel-video package seems to fix this problem with v2.0.2 release.

-    #### Laravel-Video Installation
+#### Installation

     It's recommended to install a database prior to installing the package.
 If the database is missing during the install, testing the package will return an error.